Caleb S.

 • Misuse of Citation Styles: Differentiate between citation styles for different sources (journal articles, books, websites, etc.) and be consistent in applying the appropriate style

-To conclude, being a student from a scientific field, you need to understand how the ACS style works.
+Being a student from a scientific field, you need to understand how the ACS citation style works.
 You’ll be asked many times to submit papers that conform to the ACS format.

 By following this guide, you’ll have a deeper understanding of how to write in-text ACS citations, and the reference list as well.